Bird Safe Harrisburg

 Committed partners of the Lights Out Harrisburg Coalition will be turning off (and/or dimming) exterior and interior lights during the migratory season's overnight hours (12 a.m. - 6 a.m.).
 Using lighting controls, education, and manually ensuring lights are dimmed and turned off will help reduce bird collisions and save countless migratory bird lives each year.

-Help minimize light pollution during peak migration to help birds navigate as the make the trek to their breeding or wintering grounds.
+Help minimize light pollution during peak migration to help birds navigate as they make the trek to their breeding or wintering grounds.

 What Can You do?